Wolf's Lair

-The 20 July Plot, an assassination attempt against Hitler, took place at the Wolf's Lair on 20 July 1944.
+The 20 July plot, an assassination attempt against Hitler, took place at the Wolf's Lair on 20 July 1944.

 Name

-The name Wolfsschanze is derived from "Wolf", a self-adopted nickname of Hitler.
-He began using the nickname in the 1920s and it was often how he was addressed by those in his intimate circle.
-"Wolf" was used in several titles of Hitler's headquarters throughout occupied Europe, such as Wolfsschlucht I and II in Belgium and France, and Werwolf in Ukraine.
+The name Wolfsschanze is derived from "Wolf", a nickname of Hitler used only by his close friends.
+"Wolf" was used in several titles of Hitler's headquarters throughout occupied Europe, such as Wolfsschlucht I and II in Belgium and France, and Werwolf in the Ukraine.
+The name Adolf itself originates in Germanic Athalwolf, "noble wolf".

-Although the standard translation in English is "Wolf's Lair," a Schanze in German denotes a sconce, redoubt or temporary fieldwork.
-The German cognate for "lair" is Lager (camp, storage place).
+Although the standard translation in English is "Wolf's Lair", a Schanze in German denotes a sconce, redoubt, or temporary fieldwork.
+The German translation for the lair of a wolf is Höhle (cave) or Bau (dwelling).

 History

 As part of the preparations for the coming Operation Barbarossa, the decision was made in late 1940 to build a military headquarters for the Führer in Eastern Europe, similar in concept to the Felsennest in Western Europe.
 Like the Felsennest, the new headquarters had to be as close to the front as possible, but far enough to be safe from enemy forces.

 Eventually, a top-secret site was chosen in the middle of the Masurian woods, in what was then East Prussia, far from roads and urban areas, and accessible only by a single railway and small airstrip.
 To maintain secrecy, locals were told that the construction works were for a new cement factory.
 The Organisation Todt completed construction of the entire 6.5 km2 complex by 21 June 1941.

 Hitler first arrived at the headquarters on 24 June 1941, two days after Barbarossa commenced.
-At its peak, over 2,000 people lived and worked at the Wolf's Lair, including food-tasters to guard Hitler against poison.
+At its peak, over 2,000 people lived and worked at the Wolf's Lair, including food-tasters to sample Hitler's food before he ate it to guard him against being poisoned.
 Additional construction work began in mid-1944 to enlarge and reinforce many of the original buildings on the site on Hitler's orders, although the work was never completed because of the Red Army's rapid advance during the Baltic Offensive.

 Hitler left the Wolf's Lair for the final time in November 1944 after having spent over 800 days there, the longest he had stayed at any place over the course of the war, during a 3 1/2-year period.